Find C with the Pythagorean Theorem

 Q1.Which side is the hypotenuse?

+The hypotenuse is c.
 It is the side opposite the 90° angle.

-Q2.Can the hypotenuse be shorter than a leg?
+Q3.Can c be shorter than a leg?

 Need a quick answer?
 Use the calculator.